userotti/suite/security/http/x-content-type-options-header-not-found.md

+When your server serves a file, the browser uses the cotent-type as specified by your server.
+Certain (legacy) servers have problems serving the correct mime which resulting in Microsoft adding a feature which tries to "sniff" the content-type ([en.wikipedia.org/wiki/Content_sniffing](https://en.wikipedia.org/wiki/Content_sniffing)), this is done by looking at the first 256 bytes bytes of a file.

+This does introduce a attack vector, which could allow a attacker to upload image file (for example) containing HTML which the browser will execute.

 This HTTP header forces the browser to use the declared content-type and stops the browser from MIME sniffing.

 The recommended value:

 ```